696-eth/evmavericks-weekly/README.md

 ![](https://i.imgur.com/7LUlmdi.png)

-Everything you need to know about last weeks in EVMavericks in less than 69.6 seconds 👇
+Everything you need to know about the last week in EVMavericks in less than 69.6 seconds 👇

-1. 🫵You are incouraged to use [cashes](https://caches.xyz/) by JBM!
+1. 🫵You are encouraged to use [cashes](https://caches.xyz/) by JBM!
 2. mtitus6 dropped [EVMavericks Dune v2](https://dune.com/mtitus6/evmavericksv2)
 3. TheBenMeadows and doomfuzz collabed to create [an EVMavericks Decal that got released this week!](https://twitter.com/fakeraredecal/status/1635963227342503939)
 4. [EthFinance Weekly Doots #11](https://www.youtube.com/watch?v=ALt23lX6vl0)
 5. We have a new music channel called 'Lo-Fi Vibes' - that's our jam place full of vibes now! p.s.
-Just type /play in any chat aaand you can add songs there, etc.
+Just type /play in any chat aaand you can add songs there, etc

 ---